sendwithus/battlesnake/static/md/code_of_conduct.md

 __When we disagree, try to understand why.__ Disagreements, both social and technical, happen all the time and BattleSnake is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we're different.
-The strength of BattleSnake comes from our ability to work together to our goals.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn't mean that they're wrong.
 Don't forget that it is human to err and blaming each other doesn't get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

+Sendwithus holds the right to expel any persons from the event that we feel is in opposition to this code of conduct.